nginxinc/nginx-amplify-doc/amplify-guide.md

  1. **Agent**

-    Amplify Agent is a Python application running on end systems.
+    Amplify Agent is a Python application that runs on monitored systems.
 Its role is to collect various metrics from the operating system and from the NGINX instances, aggregate and send them to the backend system for visualization.

     NGINX Amplify is hosted on AWS.
-All communications between the Amplify Agent and the Amplify SaaS are done securely over TLS/SSL, using 2048-bit encryption.
+All communications between the agent and Amplify SaaS are done securely over TLS/SSL.
+All traffic is always initiated by the agent.

- 2. **Web UI**
+ 2. **Amplify UI**

     This is the user interface accessible from all major browsers.
+Web interface is only accessible via TLS/SSL.

  3. **Backend** (implemented as a SaaS)